 If your internet connection speed test results seem slower than you believe they should, then try lowering the level of private encryption.
 This should be a last resort solution, in our opinion.
 If streaming a video that you’re absolutely certain is properly licensed or in the public domain, then turning down encryption levels might be acceptable to stop any potential buffering and experience better results.

 VPN Optimized Hardware Router Solution

-If not doing so, it’s very likely your ISP is slowing your connection down when streaming and even block access to much of the internet.
-This is especially true for users of free movie streaming apps and free live sports streaming Kodi addons.
+If not doing so, it’s very likely your ISP is slowing your connection down when streaming and even blocks access to much of the internet from your devices.
+This is especially true for a number of users of free movie streaming apps and free live sports streaming Kodi addons.